-The TBAD (Transponder-Based Aircraft Detector; or alternatively Tom and Bill's Airplane Detector) is a passive monitoring device of RF transmissions at 1090 MHz, conceived at UCSD by Bill Coles and Tom Murphy, and largely designed and built by Allen White, George Kassabian, and Mike Rezin in the Physics Electronics Shop at UCSD.
+The TBAD (Transponder-Based Aircraft Detector; or alternatively Tom and Bill's Airplane Detector) is a passive monitoring device of RF transmissions at 1090 MHz, conceived at UCSD by Bill Coles and Tom Murphy, and largely designed by Allen White, George Kassabian, and Mike Rezin in the Physics Electronics Shop at UCSD.
+Revision 5 units were the last to be built at UCSD, after which licensing transferred to Aircraft Avoidance Systems, LLC-but with the same individuals participating.

 The central concept behind the antenna is to monitor the power at 1090 MHz in two beam patterns on the sky, comparing the two to decide if the source of transmission is within a "protected" cone.
-This is done using a "narrow" beam generated by an array of seven patch antennas, and a broad beam formed by a single, shared patch-in our case the central patch in the arrangement of seven.
+This is done using a "narrow" beam generated by an array of eight patch antennas, and a broad beam formed by a single, shared patch-in our case the central patch in the arrangement of eight.
 Though neither antenna is technically omni-directional, we have adopted the parlance-for better or for worse-of DIRECitonal and OMNI to refer to these two antennas.